Read on as we explain:

 Exogenous ketones are becoming a popular topic of research.
 Importantly, research aims to validate their various uses (physical performance, weight loss, neuroprotective effects etc.).
 While there is good research on many of these, more data is needed to provide conclusive evidence.

-Exogenous ketones, especially Ketone Esters, achieve ketosis without following a ketogenic diet.
-But they must be consumed regularly to maintain ketosis.
-If Ketones are readily available then they may be used preferential over carbohydrates and fats when exercising.
+Exogenous ketones, especially Ketone Esters, achieve ketosis without following a keto diet.
+However, they must be consumed regularly to maintain ketosis.
+If Ketones are readily available, they will be used preferential over carbohydrates and fats when exercising.
 Even in highly glycolytic (carbohydrate) activities, such as sprinting.
 (Learn more about Ketone Esters in this complete Ketone Ester research review)

-Exogenous ketones certainly appear to have strong health and longevity properties at this point, especially for reducing the risk of cancer and possibly preventing/reversing type-2 diabetes.
-We recommend reading more from the resources listed above as they are the foremost authorities on research on exogenous ketones.
+Exogenous ketones certainly appear to have strong health and longevity properties at this point.
+Interesting areas such as reducing the risk of cancer and possibly preventing/remitting type-2 diabetes.
+We recommend reading more from the resources listed above as they are the foremost authorities on research in exogenous ketones.

 Next read Part II in our exogenous ketone series, on exogenous ketone supplements to understand the current ketone supplements available.